HectareaGalbis/cl-glfw/docs/window.md

   * **share**: 	The window whose context to share resources with, or `nil` to not share resources.
 * *Returns*:
   * **window**: The handle of the created window, or `nil` if an [error](https://www.glfw.org/docs/latest/intro_guide.html#error_handling) occurred.
-* *Errors*: Possible errors include [+not-initialized+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#not-initialized), [+invalid-enum+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#invalid-enum), [+invalid-value+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#invalid-value), [+api-unavailable+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#api-unavailable) and [+version-unavailable+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#version-unavailable).
+* *Errors*: Possible errors include [GLFW_NOT-INITIALIZED](https://hectarea1996.github.io/cl-glfw/init-version-error.html#not-initialized), [GLFW_INVALID-ENUM](https://hectarea1996.github.io/cl-glfw/init-version-error.html#invalid-enum), [GLFW_INVALID-VALUE](https://hectarea1996.github.io/cl-glfw/init-version-error.html#invalid-value), [GLFW_API-UNAVAILABLE](https://hectarea1996.github.io/cl-glfw/init-version-error.html#api-unavailable) and [GLFW_VERSION-UNAVAILABLE](https://hectarea1996.github.io/cl-glfw/init-version-error.html#version-unavailable).
 * *Remarks*:
   * **Windows**: Window creation will fail if the Microsoft GDI software OpenGL implementation is the only one available.
   * **Windows**: If the executable has an icon resource named `GLFW_ICON`, it will be set as the initial icon for the window.
 If no such icon is present, the `IDI_APPLICATION` icon will be used instead.
 To set a different icon, see [set-window-icon](https://hectarea1996.github.io/cl-glfw/window.html#set-window-icon).
   * **Windows**: The context to share resources with must not be current on any other thread.
   * **macOS**: The OS only supports forward-compatible core profile contexts for OpenGL versions 3.2 and later.
-Before creating an OpenGL context of version 3.2 or later you must set the [+opengl-forward-compat+](https://www.glfw.org/docs/latest/window_guide.html#GLFW_OPENGL_FORWARD_COMPAT_hint) and [+opengl-profile+](https://www.glfw.org/docs/latest/window_guide.html#GLFW_OPENGL_PROFILE_hint) hints accordingly.
+Before creating an OpenGL context of version 3.2 or later you must set the [GLFW_OPENGL-FORWARD-COMPAT](https://www.glfw.org/docs/latest/window_guide.html#GLFW_OPENGL_FORWARD_COMPAT_hint) and [GLFW_OPENGL-PROFILE](https://www.glfw.org/docs/latest/window_guide.html#GLFW_OPENGL_PROFILE_hint) hints accordingly.
 OpenGL 3.0 and 3.1 contexts are not supported at all on macOS.
   * **macOS**: The GLFW window has no icon, as it is not a document window, but the dock icon will be the same as the application bundle's icon.
 For more information on bundles, see the [Bundle Programming Guide](https://developer.apple.com/library/mac/documentation/CoreFoundation/Conceptual/CFBundles/) in the Mac Developer Library.
   * **macOS**: The first time a window is created the menu bar is created.
 If GLFW finds a MainMenu.nib it is loaded and assumed to contain a menu bar.
 Otherwise a minimal menu bar is created manually with common commands like Hide, Quit and About.
 The About entry opens a minimal about dialog with information from the application's bundle.
-Menu bar creation can be disabled entirely with the [+cocoa-menubar+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#cocoa-menubar) init hint.
+Menu bar creation can be disabled entirely with the [GLFW_COCOA-MENUBAR](https://hectarea1996.github.io/cl-glfw/init-version-error.html#cocoa-menubar) init hint.
-  * **macOS**: On OS X 10.10 and later the window frame will not be rendered at full resolution on Retina displays unless the [+cocoa-retina-framebuffer+](https://www.glfw.org/docs/latest/window_guide.html#GLFW_COCOA_RETINA_FRAMEBUFFER_hint) hint is `+true+` and the `NSHighResolutionCapable` key is enabled in the application bundle's `Info.plist`.
+  * **macOS**: On OS X 10.10 and later the window frame will not be rendered at full resolution on Retina displays unless the [GLFW_COCOA-RETINA-FRAMEBUFFER](https://www.glfw.org/docs/latest/window_guide.html#GLFW_COCOA_RETINA_FRAMEBUFFER_hint) hint is `GLFW_TRUE` and the `NSHighResolutionCapable` key is enabled in the application bundle's `Info.plist`.
 For more information, see [High Resolution Guidelines for OS X](https://developer.apple.com/library/mac/documentation/GraphicsAnimation/Conceptual/HighResolutionOSX/Explained/Explained.html) in the Mac Developer Library.
 The GLFW test and example programs use a custom `Info.plist` template for this, which can be found as `CMake/MacOSXBundleInfo.plist.in` in the source tree.
-  * **macOS**: When activating frame autosaving with [+cocoa-frame-name+](https://www.glfw.org/docs/latest/window_guide.html#GLFW_COCOA_FRAME_NAME_hint), the specified window size and position may be overridden by previously saved values.
+  * **macOS**: When activating frame autosaving with [GLFW_COCOA-FRAME-NAME](https://www.glfw.org/docs/latest/window_guide.html#GLFW_COCOA_FRAME_NAME_hint), the specified window size and position may be overridden by previously saved values.
   * **X11**: Some window managers will not respect the placement of initially hidden windows.
   * **X11**: Due to the asynchronous nature of X11, it may take a moment for a window to reach its requested state.
 This means you may not be able to query the final size, position or other attributes directly after window creation.
   * **X11**: The class part of the `WM_CLASS` window property will by default be set to the window title passed to this function.
 The instance part will use the contents of the `RESOURCE_NAME` environment variable, if present and not empty, or fall back to the window title.
-Set the [+x11-class-name+](https://www.glfw.org/docs/latest/window_guide.html#GLFW_X11_CLASS_NAME_hint) and [+x11-instance-name+](https://www.glfw.org/docs/latest/window_guide.html#GLFW_X11_INSTANCE_NAME_hint) window hints to override this.
+Set the [GLFW_X11-CLASS-NAME](https://www.glfw.org/docs/latest/window_guide.html#GLFW_X11_CLASS_NAME_hint) and [GLFW_X11-INSTANCE-NAME](https://www.glfw.org/docs/latest/window_guide.html#GLFW_X11_INSTANCE_NAME_hint) window hints to override this.
   * **Wayland**: Compositors should implement the xdg-decoration protocol for GLFW to decorate the window properly.
 If this protocol isn't supported, or if the compositor prefers client-side decorations, a very simple fallback frame will be drawn using the wp_viewporter protocol.
 A compositor can still emit close, maximize or fullscreen events, using for instance a keybind mechanism.
 If neither of these protocols is supported, the window won't be decorated.
   * **Wayland**: A full screen window will not attempt to change the mode, no matter what the requested size or refresh rate.
   * **Wayland**: Screensaver inhibition requires the idle-inhibit protocol to be implemented in the user's compositor.